shubhangichaturvedi02/Citation-Sentiment-Analysis/README.md

 Analysis of citation sentiment would open up many exciting new applications in bibliographic search and in bibliometrics, i.e., the automatic evaluation the influence and impact of individuals and journals via citations.
 A very useful application of sentiment analysis is in ranking sites, papers by calculating authors impact through polarity of the citation.

 Tried to extract maximum citations but the style of citation we extract are restricted to APA (American Psychological Association) Style which includes three important information about the referenced work, author's last name, work's date of publication and page number(where the direct quote is written).

+For Ui- Shiny tool of R is utilised.
+Video of UI is uploaded.